 CAROLINA B. LOPEZ

 I am the Theodore and Bertha Bryan Professor of Environmental Medicine and BJC Investigator in the Department of Molecular Microbiology at the Washington University School of Medicine in St. Louis.
 I am a mother of two now adult boys .
 I arrived in the United States in 1996 after obtaining a professional title of Biochemist and a Master’s degree in Biomedical Sciences from the Pontificia Universidad Católica of Chile.
 I received a Ph.D. from the Mount Sinai School of Medicine in NY working in the laboratory of Thomas Moran (1997-2002), and continued in the same laboratory for a postdoctoral position.
 At the Moran lab, I investigated how dendritic cells get activated in response to infection with influenza and parainfluenza viruses and studied the impact of type I interferons on the immune response to viral infection.
 I was promoted to Research Assistant Professor in 2005.
 I joined the Faculty of the University of Pennsylvania for my first independent position in September of 2010, and was promoted to tenured Associate Professor in May of 2016.
 I joined Washington University as Professor and BJC Investigator in June of 2020.

 I've been an active member of the American Association of Immunologists (AAI), where I gave the Immunology to Viruses lecture in the International AAI Introductory Course in Immunology (2012-2013), served as member of the Committee on the Status of Women (2012-2015), and I am currently a member of the Program Committee (2017-2020).
 I am also a member of the American Society for Virology (ASV) and of the American Society for Microbiology (ASM) where I am on the Council on Microbial Sciences (2017-2020) and I am the chair of Division E (Immunology).
-I am member of the NIH CSR VIRB study section, Associate Editor of PloS Pathogens, and Section Editor for the Journal of Immunology. l am a Fellow of the Professional Mentoring Skills Enhancing Diversity (PROMISED) Program funded by the NIH-National Research Mentoring Network (NRMN), a Penn Fellow (2017-18), and a Fulbright US Scholar (2018-2019) and a Fellow of the American Academy of Microbiology (2022).
+I am member of the NIH CSR VIRB study section, Section Editor of PloS Pathogens, and Section Editor for the Journal of Immunology. l am a Fellow of the Professional Mentoring Skills Enhancing Diversity (PROMISED) Program funded by the NIH-National Research Mentoring Network (NRMN), a Penn Fellow (2017-18), and a Fulbright US Scholar (2018-2019) and a Fellow of the American Academy of Microbiology (2022).

 Honors and Awards